warhuus/optml-project/README.md

 Thursday evening 02-06 meet in person with Chris and Simon Liu to start the project.

 **Next meeting** -> Tuesday 7th of June.

+### Meeting 07-05

+Simon Liu will be working on SZOO implementation.
+Found a wonderful Kaggle CNN model for cancer cells.
+Simon Larsen will look at the paper [ZORO](https://arxiv.org/pdf/2003.13001.pdf).
+Chris is working on implementing ZOO.

+**Next goals**:
+- Get MNIST downloaded and choose a model for it (each paper uses its own constructed MNIST model)
+- Implement everything